coder4life/Paw-RindexDynamicValue/README.md

 ## Introduction
-A Paw Extension that find a random index path based on another request.
+A Paw Extension to find a random index path based on another request.
 Also includes specific aliased index lookup.

 ## How to Use